germaniumhq/adhesive/README.rst

 commands, and writing/reading files.
 Currently only ``LocalLinuxWorkspace`` and ``DockerWorkspace`` are implemented.

+When starting ``adhesive`` allocates a default workspace folder in the configured temp location (implicitly ``/tmp/adhesive``).
+The ``Workspace`` API is an API that allows you to run commands, and create files, taking care of redirecting outputs, and even escaping the commands to be able to easily run them inside docker containers.

+Note that implicitly calling ``context.workspace.run(...)`` will run the command on the host where adhesive is running.

 To create a docker workspace that runs inside a container with the tooling you just need to: